octo-technology/OpenTezos/docs/baking/cli-baker.md

 - `public_keys`
 - `secret_keys`

-The content of each file is in JSON format and keeps the mapping between aliases (*e.g.* "bob") and the kind of keys indicated by the name of each file
+The content of each file is in JSON format and keeps the mapping between aliases (*e.g.* _bob_) and the kind of keys indicated by the name of each file

 ```shell
 tezos-client gen keys bob